Reduction for branching multiplicities: Introduction

-Under an assumption of Levi-movability (see Sections~\ref{sec:BKprod} and~\ref{sec:eigenconeBPi}), we are able to improve this result.
-Indeed, in this case, the element $(\alpha,\beta,\gamma)$ satisfies \eqref{equ:intro}, and an immediate induction expresses a multiplicity coefficient for the reduction $G \subset \hG$ as an alternating sum of similar coefficients for the reduction $L \subset \hL$.
+Under the assumption of Levi-movability, the mentioned characterization of $(\alpha,\beta,\gamma)$ implies that it satisfies~\eqref{equ:intro}.
+Then, an immediate induction expresses the multiplicity as an alternating sum of similar coefficients for the reduction $L \subset \hL$.
 This is Corollary~\ref{cor:alt} below.
-In the setting of Theorem~\ref{main-theo-A}, $G/P$ being cominuscule, the Levi-movability hypothesis is automatically satisfied, and we get:
+In the setting of Theorem~\ref{main-theo-A}, we get:

 \begin{theo} Assume $c_{I,J}^K=2$.
 Let $\lambda,\mu,\nu$ be partitions such that $|\lambda_I|+|\mu_J|=|\nu_K|$.
 Then,

 \end{theo}